-In GR, a geodesic is the path of a particle (or Electromagnetic Radiation) when no accelerating force other than Gravity is present.
-GR treats gravity by conceiving space and time as a Spacetime such that the effects of gravity are due to geometry, i.e., an object affected by gravity and unimpeded or otherwise affected is following a geodesic.
+In GR, the path of a particle (or electromagnetic radiation) when no accelerating force other than gravity is present is a geodesic.
+GR treats gravity by conceiving space and time as a spacetime such that the effects of gravity are due to geometry, i.e., an object affected by gravity and otherwise uninfluenced is following a geodesic.

-Two points in spacetime (i.e., each an instantaneous event at some point in space) can be separated in a Time-Like manner, i.e., a geodesic exists that could be traveled, or in a Space-Like manner, i.e., too far apart to be reached in the given time difference, or requiring "faster-than-light travel".
+Two points in spacetime (i.e., each an instantaneous event, each at some point in space) can be separated in a time-like manner, i.e., a geodesic exists that could be traveled, or in a space-like manner, i.e., too far apart to be reached in the given time difference since it would require superluminal motion (faster-than-light travel).